rockettheme/docs/Docs/joomla/extensions/roksocialbuttons/INDEX.md

 Installing RokSocialButtons takes just a matter of few minutes.

 The first thing you will need to do is [download](http://www.rockettheme.com/joomla/extensions/rokutilities/) the latest version of RokSocialButtons.
 The package you will download contains all the files you need to get RokSocialButtons up and running.
-It is compatible with both Joomla 2.5.x and Joomla 3.x, and does not need to be uncompressed.
+It is compatible with Joomla 3.x, and does not need to be uncompressed.

 Once you have downloaded the package, go into the Joomla Administrator and: